-Matt Shea works with families, executives, business owners, and professionals on estate planning, business and farm succession planning, estate and trust administration, fiduciary litigation, and international estate and tax planning.
+Matt Shea works with families, executives, and business owners on estate planning, business and farm succession planning, estate and trust administration, fiduciary litigation, and international estate and tax planning.
 He helps clients achieve their estate planning goals and guides families through the estate settlement and administration process after they have lost a loved one.
 Matt is often brought into contested estates, trusts, guardianships and conservator proceedings to help resolve difficult and sensitive issues.
 He also helps families establish a legacy in the community through charitable planning and giving.

-Matt was elected as an ACTEC Fellow in 2011.
+Matt has been an elected Fellow of ACTEC since 2011.
 ACTEC is a nation-wide organization of distinguished trusts and estates practitioners who elect Fellows based on peer nomination and the lawyer demonstrating the highest level of integrity, commitment to the profession, competence, and at least ten years of experience practicing exclusively as trusts and estates counselors.
-In addition, he is an adjunct professor at the University of St. Thomas School of Law where he teaches the courses: “Wills, Trusts, & Estates,” “Estate Taxation & Estate Planning,” and “Estate Planning and Estate Administration.”
+In addition, he is an adjunct professor at the University of St. Thomas School of Law where he teaches the course “Wills, Trusts, & Estates.”
+Previously, he also taught “Estate Taxation & Estate Planning” and “Estate Planning and Estate Administration.”
 In April 2013, he won the Dean’s Award for Outstanding Teaching from the University of St. Thomas School of Law.
 In 2014, he also received the firm-wide Mooty Award in honor of excellent client service and business development.